snoozeweb/snooze/doc/07_Snooze.md

 * `Name`*: Name of the snooze filter.
 * `Condition`: This rule will be triggered only if this condition is matched.
 Leave it blank to always match.
-* `Time Constraint`: From which date to which date this snooze filter will be active
+* `Time Constraint`: Time constraint during this snooze filter will be active.
 * `Comment`: Description.

+It is possible to see how many times a Record was snoozed by checking the number on the very right.
+Whenever clicking on it, a list of Records that have been snoozed by the corresponding filter will be displayed in the **Alerts** section under the **Snoozed** tab.